 4. Quest Q20 Metal Detector

 Quest have been making quite a stir in Australia’s metal detecting circles.
 After first being released in the USA, people all around the world have begun to notice the quality features and excellent performance expected from detectors of a much higher price range.

 With a very user friendly interface and all the features of a professional detector, the Q20 packs a lot of punch.
 The Q20 is lightweight, powerful and easy to use.

-The Nokta Makro Simplex+ is one of the best beginner metal detectors on the market.
+The Minelab Vanquish 540 is one of the best beginner metal detectors on the market.
 Designed for ease of use for those just starting out but with all the features experienced detectorists expect in a metal detector.

-The Simplex+ performs exceptionally well on dry ground like parks and fields, wet sand, salt water and is waterproof to 3 metres!
+The Vanquish 540 performs exceptionally well on dry ground like parks and fields,and with it's Minelab Multi IQ technology, it performs extremely on wet sand and salt water!
 It has excellent depth and is sensitive to very small targets like old coins and jewellery.

 What is the best metal detector for gold if you are on a budget?

 We get asked this question all the time.
 As discussed above, PI Detectors are rather costly.
 If you are just starting off, we recommend going for a more affordable and versatile option as listed below.

 Teknetics G2+ Gold and Metal Detector